 - i.
-Maximizing the overall economic benefit to the District, including: - Maximizing value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; and - Maximizing community benefits, including affordable housing and job creation and/or apprenticeship programs for District residents, particularly for residents within 1-mile of the property. - ii.
+Maximizing the overall economic benefit to the District, including: - Maximizing value to the District through land value proceeds (paid by Respondent to the District) and incremental property and sales taxes; and - Maximizing community benefits, including affordable housing and job creation and/or apprenticeship programs for District residents, particularly for residents within close proximity to the property or participating in a nearby workforce development training program. - ii.
 Seeking the least amount of subsidy (either through a reduction in fair market value or through other District or federal public financing tools) to fill anticipated financing and/or investment gaps in the Project's capital structure. - iii.
 Providing District residents and businesses with opportunities to participate in the Project.
 Evidence of the inclusion of such businesses shall be in the form of written confirmation from such neighborhood-based businesses which shall include the scope and details of the said businesses' involvement in the Project.